senisioi/dialectal_varieties/README.md

 ### 2. Generate PoS-tagged and no-entity files

+The annotated train-test splits used in the experiments are available [here](https://github.com/senisioi/dialectal_varieties/releases/download/v0.1/train_test_split.tar.gz).
-This will generate PoS-tagged copies of the text files and copies that have all the annotated entities replaced.
+This script will generate PoS-tagged copies of the text files and copies that have all the annotated entities replaced.
 It is intended to be used with the English, French, and MT French train-test splits.
 Check the source code, if you wish to run it on a custom directory.
 ```bash
 cd src && python3 make_pos_dirs.py
 ```

 ### 3. Generate some tables from text classification experiments